Soham360/APCSA/_posts/2023-11-05-MCQ2015-Reflection.md

 ### Question 31
 ![]({{ site.baseurl }}/images/Question31_question.png)
 ![]({{ site.baseurl }}/images/Question31_answers.png "Question 31")
 For this question, I was supposed to determine the state of the board after executing a given code segment.
-I chose Option C, thinking it was correct but unfortunately, I was wrong.
+I chose Option A, thinking it was correct but unfortunately, I was wrong.
 I made this choice because I misunderstood how the loops and conditions within the code were functioning together.
-The correct answer is Option D as it requires loops across the entire board with alternating checks for when rows and columns are even or odd.
-This is why the correct answer is Option D.
+The correct answer is Option E as it requires loops across the entire board with alternating checks for when rows and columns are even or odd.
+This is why the correct answer is Option E.

 # MCQ 2015 Reflection
 I did really well and only got 1 wrong out of 40.
 This was due to a very dumb mistake and I was so close to a perfect 40 out of 40.
 This is a really good score for me and I'll study these type of questions and try to improve next time.